-The region's structure is now as follows :
+The region's current structure is as follows:

-- 12 Unitary Authorities (including the Isles of Scilly). - 3 County Councils Devon, Gloucestershire & Somerset - 18 Districts/Borough Councils 'sitting within' these three Counties. - 2 National Park Authorities Dartmoor and Exmoor.
+- 11 Unitary Authorities (including the Isles of Scilly). - 3 County Councils Devon, Gloucestershire & Somerset - 18 Districts/Borough Councils 'sitting within 'these three Counties. - 2 National Park Authorities Dartmoor and Exmoor.

-These authorities between them and variously, are responsible for preparing Local Plans (some of these jointly - for example, Gloucester / Cheltenham / Tewkesbury whose 'Joint Core Strategy' was adopted in December 2017, and Plymouth, South Hams, and West Devon, whose 'Plymouth & South West Devon Joint Local Plan' was adopted in March 2019 ).Only as recently as October 2018 has complete coverage of these development plans been achieved and many of them are now in the process of being reviewed. [see below for further details ]
+These authorities between them and variously, are responsible for preparing Local Plans (some of these jointly - for example, Gloucester / Cheltenham / Tewkesbury whose 'Joint Core Strategy 'was adopted in December 2017, and Plymouth, South Hams, West Devon, whose 'Plymouth & South West Devon Joint Local Plan 'was adopted in March 2019, and North Devon and Torridge, whose Joint Local Plan was adopted in October 2018).
+The latter adoption marked complete regional coverage of Local Plans, with many of these now in the process of being reviewed. [see below for further details]

 The planning authorities have also been overseeing the process of getting Neighbourhood Plans in place ('made') across the region.
-By the end of 2019, just over 300 Neighbourhood Plan Area designations had been confirmed, 175 'successful' referendums recorded, following on from which just over 100 had been 'made'. [ see below for further details]
+By the end of 2019, just over 300 Neighbourhood Plan Area designations had been confirmed, 175 'successful 'referendums recorded, following on from which just over 100 had been 'made'. [see below for further details]

-The South West has a wide range of nationally important mineral deposits (including limestone & sandstone, sand & gravel, granite, china clay, tin and oil/gas) and, like all other parts of the UK, faces a major waste disposal challenge.
-The County Councils, together with the Unitary Councils and the National Park Authorities, as the responsible authorities, prepare Minerals and Waste Core Strategies, some jointly (for example, the 4 Authorities in the West of England sub-region, and Wiltshire jointly with Swindon). [ see below for further details ]
+The South West has a wide range of nationally important mineral deposits (including limestone & sand-stone, sand & gravel, granite, china clay, tin and oil/gas) and, like all other parts of the UK, faces a major waste disposal challenge.
+The County Councils, together with the Unitary Councils and the National Park Authorities, as the responsible authorities, prepare Minerals and Waste Core Strategies, some jointly (for example, the 4 Authorities in the West of England sub-region, and Wiltshire jointly with Swindon). [see below for further details]

 Since 2012, six Local Enterprise Partnerships, with areas defined by local authority boundaries, have operated in the South West.
-Together, these bodies, with their appointed rather than elected members, have, in part, taken over the role of the former South West Regional Development agency. [ see below for further details ]
+Together, these bodies, with their appointed rather than elected members, have, in part, taken over the role of the former South West Regional Development agency. [see below for further details]